Do you want to preload links in WordPress and improve loading speeds?

-Link preloading is when your web browser will load the link in the background before the user clicks it.
-That way, the moment they get to the page, it’s already loaded.
+Link preloading is when your web browser loads the link in the background before the user clicks it, making pages load faster when they visit.

-Having a faster WordPress site can help to increase your blog traffic by improving your WordPress search engine optimization (SEO).
-When your internal pages are preloaded, your visitors are more likely to stay on your website longer and view more pages.
+Having a faster WordPress site can help increase your blog traffic by improving your WordPress search engine optimization (SEO).
+Plus, it will improve your site’s user experience.

-There are a lot of things you can do to make your WordPress website faster, including using cache plugins like WP Rocket or using a CDN.
-However, link preloading is very simple, and it can have big benefits for speed.
+There are a lot of things you can do to make your WordPress speed and performance faster, including using performance plugins like WP Rocket or using a CDN.
+However, link preloading stands out for its simplicity.

 That being said, let’s show you how to preload links in WordPress the right way, step by step.